MARID: Background

 These schemes attempt to list the valid IP addresses that can send mail for a domain.
 The "lightweight" in LMAP essentially stands for "no crypto", as opposed to DomainKeys and its successor, DKIM.
 In March 2004, the Internet Engineering Task Force IETF held a BoF on these proposals.
 As the result of that meeting, the task force chartered the MARID working group.

+Controversy

 Microsoft's Caller-ID proposal was a late and highly controversial addition to this mix.
 It came with the following features: